HyunjooHo/hyunjooho.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-# Hyunjoo (Nora) Ho

-Hello!
-I am a second-year PhD student in Geomatics Engineering at Purdue University, working with Prof. Jinha Jung in the [Geospatial Data Science Lab (GDSL)](https://gdsl.org/).
-My research focuses on using remote sensing imagery and LiDAR to monitor environments and infrastructure that are too vast, too remote, or too time-intensive to assess through field surveys alone.

-Before pursuing my PhD, I earned my BS and MS in Civil and Environmental Engineering from Yonsei University in Seoul, South Korea.
-I also worked as a researcher at the Seoul Institute, where I contributed to the renewal of the Seoul Biotope Map, an official dataset used for environmental impact assessment and urban development regulation.
-This experience deepened my interest in developing more automated approaches to environmental monitoring and supporting timely, evidence-based decision-making in rapidly changing environments.

 Here’s how to pronounce my name: **Hyunjoo** = “Hyun-Joo”

 - **Hyun**: like “yon” in *beyond* with an “h” in front, or a quick “hee-yun”
 - **Joo**: like “ju” in *juice*

 Feel free to call me **Nora** if that is easier!

+Hello!
+I am a second-year PhD student in Geomatics Engineering at Purdue University, working with Prof. Jinha Jung in the [Geospatial Data Science Lab (GDSL)](https://gdsl.org/).

+My research focuses on using remote sensing imagery and LiDAR to monitor environments and infrastructure where field surveys are limited by scale, accessibility, or time.
+I am particularly interested in developing automated approaches to extract spatial information and insights from raw sensor data to support timely, evidence-based decision-making in rapidly changing environments.

 ## Current Research